Margaret Murphy

 Some of my favorite childhood memories are of summertime picnics in the backyard with my family.
 Good food, good laughs and, come August, lots of watermelon.
 It was just the right treat at the end of a hot summer’s day.

 Melons belong to the cucurbit family, which includes squash, pumpkins and cucumbers.
-Recently, I was asked by a gardener new to growing melons in the home garden, how you can tell when they are ripe.
+Recently, I was asked by a gardener new to growing melons how you can tell when they are ripe.
 Picking a melon at its peak flavor relies on harvesting at the right stage of maturity.
-For watermelon, some gardeners use the “thumping” technique.
+For watermelon, some gardeners use the old “thumping” technique.
 They thump or tap the melon.
 If a hollow or dull sound is heard, then the melon is considered ready.
-However, not everyone can clearly hear the difference between the sound a mature melon makes versus an immature one.
+However, not the most dependable method to test for ripeness.
 A more reliable way to determine proper harvest time is when the underside or “ground spot” turns from a greenish white to a yellowish or cream color.
 Ripe watermelons also tend to lose their glossy look and take on a dull appearance.
 Plus, watch for the tendrils nearest the melon to curl and turn brown.

 If you grow honeydew, knowing when to pick the fruit is a little more difficult.
 Unlike muskmelon, honeydew fruit does not slip off the vine when mature.
 Instead, look for changes such as the tendrils near the stem of the fruit becoming brown and dry, the blossom end of the fruit feeling slightly soft and a subtle change in the color of the melon’s skin.

-For more information on harvesting garden vegetables, see the UW-Madison Extension publication, Harvesting Vegetables from the Home Garden (number A2727), which you can view or download as a free pdf at https://learningstore.extension.wisc.edu/.
+For more information on harvesting garden produce, see Harvesting Vegetables from the Home Garden at https://hort.extension.wisc.edu/articles/harvesting-vegetables-home-garden/ or view Harvesting and storing home garden vegetables at https://extension.umn.edu/planting-and-growing-guides/harvesting-and-storing-home-garden-vegetables.

 Happy harvesting!